jiiz/venue-api/README.md

 - Provides a list of FourSquare venues by given location name or coordinates, optionally filtered by venue name based search string.
 - Retrieves a list of photos for specified venue.
 - Aggregates a statistics summary for given venue.
-- Allows user to save selected venues as favorites and add keywords to them.
+- Allows user to save favorite venues with keywords.
+- Allows user to modify favorite venue keywords
-- Allows user to retrieve and modify the favorite venues.
+- Allows user to retrieve and delete the favorite venues.

 ### Requirements

 Following software is required to run Venue API:

-- JDK 7 or newer (Tested with jdk1.8.0_45)
+- JDK 7 or newer (tested with jdk1.8.0_45)
-- Maven 3.x (Tested with 3.2.1)
+- Maven 3.x (tested with 3.2.1)

 In addition port __8080__ on localhost should not be reserved.